 Business owners that take on outside investors typically have (at least) two classes of securities: common equity and preferred equity (also called preferred shares).
 Common equity is typically owned by the business founders, while preferred equity is typically owned by investors.
 Both signify ownership in the business.

-In a business, equity represents ownership.
-Whether a business is in need of startup funds or is raising capital, equity crowdfunding investors can choose between common and preferred equity (also called preferred stocks or shares).
-The term “preferred” represents additional privileges and rights that investors get in return for their investment. (beyond owning a part of the business) In return for investing, an investor receives shares or equity that represent their ownership in the business.
+The term “preferred” represents additional privileges and rights that investors get in return for their investment (beyond owning a part of the business).
+In return for investing, an investor receives shares or equity that represent their ownership in the business.

 Pros and Cons of Preferred Equity

-- Guaranteed dividend.
-Preferred investments guarantee a dividend of a certain percentage of the share value.
+- Guaranteed dividend (assuming the company does not fail).
+Preferred investments typically guarantee a dividend of a certain percentage of the share value.